dkalintsev/Terraform-vTM-GSLB/README.md

 - Location's Latitude
 - Location's Longitude

-> Note: this template expects that the servers at Locations are PCS nodes listening on TCP/443, with health check URL being `/dana-na/auth/url_default/welcome.cgi`.
-This can be changed in `main.tf` modules `loc1` and `loc2`, parameters `loc_mon_port` and `monitor_http_path`.
+> Note: this template expects that the servers at Locations are PCS nodes listening on TCP/443 using SSL, with health check URL being `/dana-na/auth/url_default/welcome.cgi`.
+This can be changed in the `main.tf` where it calls modules `loc1` and `loc2` with parameters `monitor_http_path`, `loc_mon_port`, and `loc_use_ssl`.

 ## Input Parameters

 Variables for this template are defined in three different files: `variables.tf`, `loc1-vars.tf`, and `loc2-vars.tf`.
-This is done to ease the process of adding new locations.
+This was done to ease the process of adding new locations.

 ### `variables.tf`